DataONEorg/member-node-info/custom_properties.md

 Custom properties set by the Coordinating Nodes MUST be prefixed by `CN_`.
 Such properties will be preserved through updates to the node registration.

-## Preferred Custom Properties

-The following custom properties are used by systems such as the DataONE [search interface](https://search.dataone.org) and [Member Node dashboard](https://www.dataone.org/current-member-nodes).

 The value of the custom property `${PROPERTY}` for the Member Node `${NODE_ID}` can be determined from the DataONE [list nodes API](https://releases.dataone.org/online/api-documentation-v2.0/apis/CN_APIs.html#CNCore.listNodes) with the following XPath statement:

 ```